aarant/nescient/README.rst

 Command line help can be viewed with ``nescient -h``.

+Nescient also has a GUI mode, which can be run by simply running ``nescient``.

 Development
 ===========
 Nescient versioning functions on a ``MAJOR.MINOR.PATCH.[DEVELOP]`` model.
 Only stable, non development releases will be published to PyPI.
 Because Nescient is still a beta project, the ``MAJOR`` increment will be 0.
 Minor increments represent new features.
 Patch increments represent problems fixed with existing features.